PouyaPouryaie/basicFeaturesForSpringProject/README.md

     - define your validation and use for model
 - decoupling layer
     - controller, service and repository layer for easy extend
+- flexible search
+    - use CriteriaQuery and CriteriaBuilder for search base on Entity

 ## Run guide
 ### Run for develop and debug: <br>